scaleapi/llm-engine/docs/guides/fine_tuning.md

 validation data file, an optional set of hyperparameters to customize the fine-tuning behavior, and an optional suffix to append to the name of the fine-tune.

-If you specify a suffix, the fine-tune will be named `model.suffix.<timestamp>`.
-If you do not, the fine-tune will be named `model.<timestamp>`.
+If you specify a suffix, the fine-tune will be named `model:suffix:<timestamp>`.
+If you do not, the fine-tune will be named `model:<timestamp>`.
 The timestamp will be the time the fine-tune was launched.

 <details>